 Mallorca’s Western coast is especially beautiful, laced with undulating terrain and coastal cliff-top tarmac roads.
 Situated in the South West of the island is the stylish Port Andratx, where fishermen still haul in fresh fish.
 Because Port Andratx is easily accessible to the Ma-10 coastal road, it makes for an ideal starting point.
 The Ma-10 will take you 60km North to Deia, a gorgeous hilltop town known for being home to artists.
 Nearly all of the Ma-10 looks out onto the deep blue Balearic Sea, crashing against rugged cliff faces.

 Along with the awe inspiring coast to keep you company, typical Mallorcan towns are also dotted throughout the route.
 Our two favourite towns are Banyalbufar and Valledmossa.
 Quaint and rich in history, Banyalbufar is nestled between mountains overlooking the sea.
-It offers spectacular coastal views!
-Valledmossa is equally gorgeous.
-Stop here amongst the rustic buildings for a coffee and Coca de Patata pastry, the town’s delicacy.
+It offers spectacular coastal views and you will ride through Estellencs if you take the coastal route.
+It’s absolutely stunning although there is still some significant climbing around this area.

 Away from bustling tourist hotspots, the heart of Mallorca takes you closer to the traditional towns and lifestyles of locals.
-If you’re looking for alternative cycling routes in Mallorca, look to the heart.
+If you’re looking for alternative cycling routes in Mallorca, look to the flatlands.
 The terrain is also a lot flatter than the neighbouring Tramuntana Mountains, attracting families and cycling novices.
 Because the island’s centre is predominantly countryside, you can explore small, quiet roads amongst a patchwork of vineyards and orange groves.
 Rustic windmills are also dotted about the landscape, making for some very picturesque scenes.

 It is possible to cycle through Mallorca’s heart in 1 day within 60-70km, travelling from Llucmajor to Campanet.
 However, if you’d like to spend more time wandering around the beautiful towns en route, break it into 2-3 days.
 Sineu, an old Roman town features stunning architecture and the most popular market in Mallorca every Wednesday between 8am-1pm.
 Similarly, Muro is full of sandstone buildings, dating back to 1232.
 In particular the 17th century gothic church of Església de Sant Joan Baptista can be seen far across the plain.
 Another fascinating town, Sa Pobla, is full of lively events, such as the Potato Festival in May and Jazz Festival in August.